-- If the image is captured with the color space set to Adobe RGB, the file name will start with "\MG\" (first character is an underscore). - The ICC profile is not appended.
-See explanations about the ICC profile in the Software Instruction Manual (p.304) in the CD-ROM.
+- If the image is captured with the color space set to Adobe RGB, the file name will start with "MG" (first character is an underscore). - The ICC profile is not appended.
+See explanations about the ICC profile in the PDF Software Instruction Manual (p.305) on the CD-ROM.

-Mirror Lock-up to Reduce Camera Shake★
+Mirror Lock-up to Reduce Camera Shake [★]